marcuspat/turbo-flow-claude/V2_Modular_Workflow_System.md

 **Main Prompt:**
 ```
 Review the "/plans/research" and create a detailed ADR/DDD implementation using all the
-various capabilities of claude flow, self learning, security, hooks, and other
+various capabilities of claude flow, self learning, security, hooks, helpers, skills, agents, and other
 optimizations.
 Spawn swarm, do not implement yet. - lets call this project "[PROJECT NAME]"
 ```